-Reflections on Readings from the Lectionary by Rev. Clement D. Thibodeau (1932-2017).
+Reflections on the readings from the Lectionary by Rev. Clement D. Thibodeau (1932-2017)

 (Click on the date to read the reflection)

 |Seventh Sunday of Easter - May 24, 2020|

 |The Church awaits the coming of the Spirit.

 We suffer with or without Christ.

 Christ is glorified in the faith of the disciples.

 |Solemnity of Pentecost - May 31, 2020|

 |The community is filled with the Holy Spirit.